SadiWhite/test-on-assignment-amin-teck/README.md

-# INVENTORY MANAGEMENT SYSTEM
+# MANAGEMENT SYSTEM AMIN TECK ASSIGNMENT
-Inventory Management System is a full-fledged GUI application for maintenance of inventory and to generate sales invoices with keeping records of every sales.
+This Management System is a full-fledged GUI application for maintenance of inventory and to generate sales invoices with keeping records of every sales.
 Consists of following Pages:
 * Login
 * Sales